A Beginners Guide to the Motorcycle Licence | RideTo

 - have a full motorcycle licence for one category and want to upgrade to another”

 So if you are anyone other than the above, you need a CBT to get on 2 wheels.
 Even if you have a driving licence!
 For example I passed my driving test in 2007, had been driving on and off for 8 years but when I decided to get my Vespa in 2016 I had to take my CBT and then my A1 licence.
 More on A1’s and other licences later..

-If you don’t have a driving license, you must ensure you have a provisional license to take your CBT.
+If you don’t have a driving licence, you must ensure you have a provisional licence to take your CBT.